-Basic loss per share was computed using the weighted average number of common shares outstanding.
+Basic loss per share was computed using the weighted average number of shares of common stock outstanding.
 Diluted loss per share includes the effect of diluted common stock equivalents.
-Potentially dilutive securities from the exercise of 4,602,650 warrants as of March 31, 2018 were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
-As of March 31, 2017, potentially dilutive securities of 1,749,805 realizable from the Series A Preferred Stock and Series B Preferred Stock, 575,000 from the convertible exchange notes and from the exercise of 1,829,049 warrants were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
+Potentially dilutive securities from the exercise of warrants to purchase 5,090,352 shares of common stock as of June 30, 2018 were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
+As of June 30, 2017, potentially dilutive securities of 546,003 shares of common stock issuable upon conversion of our Series A Convertible Preferred Stock and Series B Convertible Preferred Stock, 575,000 shares of common stock issuable upon conversion of certain convertible exchange notes and from the exercise of certain warrants to purchase 1,829,049 shares of common stock were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.